Why revisit averaged switchmode models? They've been around for a long time! What could possibly be new?

-But PLEASE NOTE: the "averaged-model-generated" detailed large signal switching waveforms I've developed are a special case and are created by adding some additional assumptions about the switching frequency and phase to the (strictly) averaged model results.
-They DO exhibit waveforms that vary at the switching frequency but they are generated using analytical calculations from the averaged simulation results that have no variation at the switching frequency.
+But PLEASE NOTE: the "averaged-model-generated" detailed large signal switching waveforms I've recently developed are a special case and are created by adding some additional assumptions about the switching frequency and phase to the (strictly) averaged model results.
+They CAN exhibit waveforms that vary at the switching frequency but they are generated using analytical calculations from the averaged simulation results that have no variation at the switching frequency.
 And, presumably, they should require less iterative matrix solving by the simulator.

 Please see this link for a comment about how simulation efforts are often, in my opinion, insufficiently valued: Comment: Simulation vs. Reality